beatlabs/patron/docs/components/HTTP.md

 }

 // NewLoggingTracingMiddleware creates a MiddlewareFunc that continues a tracing span and finishes it.
-// It also logs the HTTP request on debug logging level. func NewLoggingTracingMiddleware(path string) MiddlewareFunc {
+// It uses Jaeger and OpenTracing and will also log the HTTP request on debug level if configured so. func NewLoggingTracingMiddleware(path string) MiddlewareFunc {
+    // ...
+}

+// NewStatusTracingMiddleware creates a MiddlewareFunc that captures status code and duration metrics about the responses returned.
+// It does not use Jaeger nor OpenTracing but will also log the HTTP request on debug level if configured so. func NewStatusTracingMiddleware(method, path string, statusCodeLogger statusCodeLoggerHandler) MiddlewareFunc {
 	// ...
 }

 // NewCachingMiddleware creates a cache layer as a middleware.